 Strategic ABM – It is an approach to ABM carried out on highly strategic accounts.
-Usually it is a strategy applied on very few targets, even on a very important single target.
-Certainly it is the approach that guarantees more verticality.
+Usually, it is a strategy applied on very few targets, even on a very important single target.
+Indeed, it is the approach that guarantees more verticality.

-Programmatic ABM – It is an approach to ABM carried out on large scale.
-It is a more complicated process because it requires a greater amount of data and more innovative tools to be implemented.
+Programmatic ABM – It is an approach to ABM carried out on a large scale.
+It is a more complicated process because it requires a more significant amount of data and more innovative tools to be implemented.
 It is certainly the approach that, in less time, guarantees the greatest number of opportunities.

-Some argue that, even in light of the previous definitions that are widely confirmed by professionals, ABM Lite and Programmatic ABM are not actual Account-based marketing strategies.
-According to us in Vehnta, with a view to client portfolio boost, they are instead absolutely efficient strategies.
-As always, however, it is necessary to define with the customer its commercial objectives, in order to use the most appropriate tools and strategies to reach the targets.
+Some argue that, despite the previous definitions that professionals widely confirm, ABM Lite and Programmatic ABM are not actual Account-based marketing strategies.
+According to us in Vehnta, they are instead absolutely efficient strategies to boost client portfolio.
+As always, however, it is necessary to define with the customer its commercial objectives to use the most appropriate tools and strategies to reach the targets.

 Is ABM the best choice to increase client portfolio?

 As previously stated, the advantages of an ABM strategy are manifold.
-Together with the customer here in Vehnta we immediately define which ABM approach can be the most interesting one for its goals.
-The activities to implement could be to contact a very limited number of buyers, to reconstruct the purchasing systems of the most important targets, or to implement a campaign targeted at a cluster of companies in order to maximize the efforts.
+Together with the customer here in Vehnta, we immediately define which ABM approach can be the most interesting one for its goals.
+The activities to implement could be to contact a limited number of buyers, reconstruct the purchasing systems of the most important targets, or implement a campaign targeted at a cluster of companies to maximize the efforts.

 Do you want to know more?
 Fill in the following form.